Fat, Sick and Nearly Starving? 9 Problems with Juicing

 When people start juicing they often report a feeling of euphoria and many find their poor health symptoms (such as rashes, bloating, constipation, gas, acne) are quickly alleviated.
 I believe this is because when people go on a juice fast they eliminate all the possible food allergens that they were previously consuming.

-Here are some common juicing pitfalls I see with my clients:
+Here are some common problems with juicing or juicing pitfalls that I see with my clients:

-Blood Sugar Swings: Many people drink green juice as a meal replacement which may be okay if it is only done for one day as a temporary cleanse.
+Blood Sugar Swings: One of the major problems with juicing is that many people drink green juice as a meal replacement which may be okay if it is only done for one day as a temporary cleanse.
 The problem is that skipping fat and protein rich meals causes toxic blood sugar highs and lows.
 Blood sugar regulation is key to avoiding diabetes and may even be linked to Alzheimer’s disease.

 Fruit Overload: Many people get carried away with fruit when they are juicing, which creates a concentrated source of sugar.
 Most juicers remove the pulp and fiber which speeds the delivery of the glucose and fructose.
 These juices made with carrots, pineapple, mango, papaya and bananas, for example can create a sugar rush.
 When the blood sugar crashes several hours later people are likely to search for more sugary treats defeating the purpose of the juice cleanse/fast in the first place.